seanthegeek/mastodon-listmanager/README.md

 Then click Submit.

-Add the displayed API s to a file called `config.json` in the same directory as `listmanager.py`.
+Add the displayed API keys to a file called `config.json` in the same directory as `listmanager.py`.

 Use this template for the file